maxpenner/DECT-NR-Plus-SDR/README.md

 - The channel coding requires verification.
 It is based on [srsRAN 4G](https://github.com/srsran/srsRAN_4G) with multiple changes, for instance, an additional maximum code block size $Z=2048$.
 Furthermore, channel coding with a limited number of soft bits is not implemented yet.
 - [MAC messages and information elements (MMIEs)](lib/include/dectnrp/sections_part4/mac_messages_and_ie) in the standard are subject to frequent changes.
 Previously completed MMIEs are currently being revised and will be updated soon.
-- If asserts are enabled, the program may stop abruptly if IQ samples are not processed fast enough.
-This is triggered by a backlog of unprocessed IQ samples within synchronization.
 - For some combinations of operating system, CPU and DPDK, pressing ctrl+c does not stop the SDR.
 The SDR process must then be stopped manually.
 - In an earlier version of the standard, the number of transmit streams was signaled by a cyclic rotation of the STF in frequency domain.
 This functionality will be kept for the time being.
 In the current version of the standard, the number of transmit streams in a packet must be tested blindly.